The Best Frameworks Come from Product Engineers

 The Customer Proximity Problem

-Wrong direction.
-Without daily immersion in the product codebase, platform teams can misread which problems actually matter.
+That gap produces real problems.
+Freed from the pressure of shipping features, platform teams tend to build for generality: configuration options for use cases that don't exist yet, plugin systems that nobody extends.
+The framework becomes powerful and nobody wants to use it.
+Without daily immersion in the product codebase, they can also misread which problems matter.
 I've seen platform teams spend quarters building sophisticated dependency injection systems while product engineers were desperate for a simple way to handle loading states consistently.

 None of these are inevitable.
 Great platform engineers avoid all of them.
 But the structural incentives push in the wrong direction.